226 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it does exclude those who have started new medication for depression or anxiety within the last 8 weeks.
 It also excludes those currently using benzodiazepines.

-Is online cognitive behavioral therapy safe for postpartum depression?
+What prior data suggests that this online cognitive behavioral therapy program is safe for postpartum women?

 Who Is on the Research Team?